gateio/gateapi-csharp/docs/RebateApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new RebateApi(config);
-            var limit = 100;  // int? | Maximum number of records to be returned in a single list (optional)  (default to 100) var offset = 0;  // int? | List offset, starting from 0 (optional)  (default to 0) var userId = 10003;  // long? | User ID.
-If not specified, all user records will be returned (optional) var from = 1711929600;  // long? | The start time of the query record.
-If not specified, the default is to push forward 30 days from the current time. (optional) var to = 1714521600;  // long? | Time range ending, default to current time (optional)
+            var limit = 100;  // int? | Maximum number of records to be returned in a single list. (optional)  (default to 100) var offset = 0;  // int? | List offset, starting from 0. (optional)  (default to 0) var userId = 10003;  // long? | User ID.
+If not specified, all user records will be returned. (optional) var from = 1711929600;  // long? | The start time of the query record.
+If not specified, the default is to push forward 30 days from the current time. (optional) var to = 1714521600;  // long? | Time range ending, default to current time. (optional)

             try
             {
-                // The broker obtains the user's trading history List<BrokerTransaction> result = apiInstance.RebateBrokerTransactionHistory(limit, offset, userId, from, to);
+                // The broker obtains the user's trading history.
+                List<BrokerTransaction> result = apiInstance.RebateBrokerTransactionHistory(limit, offset, userId, from, to);
                 Debug.WriteLine(result);
             }